casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 the `circuit_t.padding_info` slot and immediately setting `circuit_t.padding_machine` slot to NULL.

-Additionally, if Tor decides to close a circuit forcibly due to error before the padding machine is shut down, then `circuit_t.padding_info` is still properly freed by the call to `circpad_circuit_free_all_machineinfos()` in `circuit_free_()`.
+Additionally, if Nuon decides to close a circuit forcibly due to error before the padding machine is shut down, then `circuit_t.padding_info` is still properly freed by the call to `circpad_circuit_free_all_machineinfos()` in `circuit_free_()`.